 - Update the app

-Why does my Gmail app keep crashing?
+Why does my Gmail app keep freezing?

 There are various reasons why the Gmail app might keep crashing repeatedly on Android.
 The most common reasons are the corruption of locally stored cache and a variety of bugs.
 One of the common reasons is the Dark theme.

-In order to fix this, make sure to follow the steps we listed below.
+To fix this, make sure to follow the steps we listed below.

 Solution 1 – Clear cache and data from the Gmail app